 MSc Architectural Engineering: Environmental Design

 Buildings have a significant impact on the environment.
 They account for around 34% of all energy use and 24% of all CO2 emissions worldwide.
 This is is higher in more developed economies like the UK, where buildings make up 46% of all energy use and 39% of all carbon emissions.

 You will also learn what you need to continue your studies on to a research degree if you want.
 Many distinction-level graduates from this course stay on for a PhD, often funded in part by the University of Bath.

 You will learn how to reappraise the design process and develop sustainability strategies for building projects.
 When you graduate, you will be qualified to pursue a career as a specialist in architectural and engineering practices.

 The course is delivered in a modular format, comprising 10 taught units (undertaken in 4-day blocks) and a dissertation.

-The course is based on research expertise within our Department of Architecture & Civil Engineering.
+The course gives you access to research expertise within our Department of Architecture & Civil Engineering.

-Our Department is the home of centres founded to embrace research into the effects on the built infrastructure of climate change and the need for sustainable development.
+Our Department is home to centres that embrace research into the effects on the built infrastructure of climate change and the need for sustainable development.
 Each has a particular focus: BRE CICM on materials and products, and EDEn on sustainable building design.